- Related laws

 - Point source pollution control projects required by large livestock operation (CAFO) or storm water discharge permit laws.

 - Dredging, draining, or flooding projects unrelated to water quality.

 All application materials for projects beginning in 2018 is April 17, 2017.

 After the DNR receives the completed applications, DNR staff score and rank the applications.
 Top ranking projects are allocated available funds.
 Announcements of grant awards occur in the fall.

 How to apply

 To apply for a grant, choose the correct application from the charts below based on the project scale, implementation of NR 151 and/or TMDL requirements and agricultural or urban project location.

 The application must be submitted by April 15 of the calendar year prior to the awarded grant start year.
-(For example, for the 2017 grant start year, applications are due by April 15, 2016.)
+(However, for the 2018 grant start year, applications are due by April 17, 2017.)

 Choosing the correct application